cls-02/TeraHz/docs/build.md

 Install the required build tools, libraries and their headers.

 ```
-sudo apt-get install build-essential tk-dev libncurses5-dev libncursesw5-dev libreadline6-dev libdb5.3-dev libgdbm-dev libsqlite3-dev libssl-dev libbz2-dev libexpat1-dev liblzma-dev zlib1g-dev
+sudo apt-get install build-essential tk-dev libncurses5-dev libncursesw5-dev \
+libreadline6-dev libdb5.3-dev libgdbm-dev libsqlite3-dev libssl-dev libbz2-dev \
+libexpat1-dev liblzma-dev zlib1g-dev
 ```

 ### Compiling
 Compiling Python from source is, in fact pretty easy, just time-consuming.
-I'll advise you again to use a terminal multiplexer like `tmux` to start the build process, detach the terminal session overnight and reattach it some time later to check on it.
+To combat that, using tmux to detach and later reattach the session is advised.

-Python 3.6.8 can be downloaded in many forms, but you'll be using the most basic of them all: a gzipped tarball.
-Download and decompress it, the cd into its directory.
+Python is packaged in many forms, but you'll be using the most basic of them all: a gzipped tarball.
+Download and decompress it, then cd into its directory.

 ```